 Interaction with your remote employees determines their level of engagement and in turn influences their performance.
 If your organization switched to remote work during the heat of COVID, you need to understand that it would take some time to get used to.
 Get your staff to talk about their stress and don’t dismiss it, listen to their anxieties, worries, and show sympathy.

 Productivity is increased when your staff is aligned and engaged with set objectives – individual and organizational.
 There is this sense of responsibility that comes upon them when they realize how their efforts impact the success of the company.
 Organize an avenue for feedback using virtual venues as Zoom or Google Meets for socializing.
 Give them the chance to communicate with co-workers and remove the sense of isolation.
 It might look trivial but it has an immense impact on their productivity and output.
+You can also use an employee tracker to ensure your team remains productive throughout the day.
+Make sure you balance this approach by offering them sufficient breaks.

 Trust is essential to unlocking the performance of your remote employees and you also need to understand how to build trust with them.
 After a general briefing, have a one-on-one meeting as a strategic management approach to help them reach their best performance daily.
 That can only be done when trust has been established.